 - The economy is tanking - is now the time for me to invest money in a TEFL class?

 - How can you get TEFL certified during the coronavirus crisis?

 - What is a realistic timeline for TEFL certification & then getting a job teaching English abroad or online?

 - Can I get paid to teach English online during the coronavirus crisis?

 - Why should I get certified with International TEFL Academy?

 - What does ITA recommend at this time?

 In the age of coronavirus, many of us are pondering such questions as we strive to stay healthy while facing an uncertain future.
 Here at International TEFL Academy (ITA), we cannot predict the future and we certainly aren't public health experts, but as leaders in the field of TEFL certification & teaching English abroad for the past decade, we are here to help you.

 We can do this by providing a realistic overview of your options (and even opportunities) for TEFL certification and getting paid to teach English, whether online or in-person overseas.

-Our TEFL classes provide you with a qualification that will enable you to teach English online (even during coronavirus) and then teach English overseas when opportunities reopen in the future.
+Our TEFL courses provide an internationally recognized qualification that will enable you to teach English online (even during coronavirus) and then teach English overseas when opportunities reopen in the future.
 Since the outbreak of the coronavirus, ITA has been monitoring the situation closely and we have been in touch with our partners, alumni, recruiters, online teaching companies, and others involved in the field of TEFL and TEFL certification around the globe.